-The District follows Governmental Accounting Standards Board Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions (GASB Statement No. 45), for certain postemployment health care benefits provided by the Northern Arizona Public Employee Benefit Trust (NAPEBT).
-Under the requirements of GASB Statement No. 45, the actuarially determined liability of \$608,813 as of July 1, 2016, is being amortized over 30 years at a level dollar amount.
+The District follows Governmental Accounting Standards Board Statement No. 75, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions (GASB Statement No. 75), for certain postemployment health care benefits provided by the Northern Arizona Public Employee Benefit Trust (NAPEBT) and ASRS.
+This Statement replaces the requirements of GASB Statement No. 45.
+As a result of the implementation of GASB Statement No. 75, a restatement of net position as of July 1, 2017 is required.
+See Note 2 - Change in Accounting Principle.
+Although an ASRS OPEB liability has been recorded at June 30, 2018, its plans have not been further disclosed due to the relative insignificance to the District's financial statements.

-Plan description - The District, as part of the NAPEBT, has a single-employer plan for postemployment health care benefits.
+Plan descriptions - The District, as part of the NAPEBT, has a single-employer plan for postemployment health care benefits.
 The District subsidizes the premium rates paid by retirees by allowing them to participate in the District's health care plan at reduced or blended group (implicitly subsidized) premium rates for both active and retired employees.
 These rates provide an implicit rate subsidy for retirees because, on an actuarial basis, their current and future claims are expected to result in higher costs to the plan on average than those of active employees.

 The District does not cover any explicit subsidies.

 Employees may be retained on the District's health insurance provided they make the required contributions and comply with all other provisions of the Plan.
-To be eligible, an employee must retire from the College with five years of service as a benefit eligible employee and apply for and receive retirement.
+To be eligible, an employee must retire from the District with five years of service as a benefit eligible employee and apply for and receive retirement.
 Retirees can maintain their coverage under the provisions of this program until the retiree reaches age 65, which is when he/she qualifies for Medicare.
 Dependent coverage is available subject to the limitations outlined in the District's health insurance policy.
 Dependents cannot continue in the insurance program when the retiree is no longer eligible.

 If a covered retiree terminates coverage for any reason, coverage cannot be reinstated.
-The District does not issue a stand-alone annual report for the plan.
+The District does not issue a stand-alone, publically available financial report for the plan.